cloudmesh-community/fa19-516-168/project/report.md

 There are likely others

-what is aws doing or not
+- what is aws doing or not? - AWS data warehosue solution is AWS Redshift
-what is azure doing or not
+- what is azure doing or not - Azure Synapse Analytics
-what is google doing
+- what is google doing - BigQuery by Goolge cloud

 how daes streaming contrast this effort?